hdr-rizvi/git-manual/main_FAQs.md

 After completing these steps, your local repository will be connected to GitHub, and you can start collaborating with others by pushing and pulling changes to and from the remote repository.

+---

+# Manual:

-## Manual:
+## Important cmds:

+### Initialization of Git repository:
-### Initialize a new Git repository, add all files to staging, and check the status of the repository:
+Initialize a new Git repository, add all files to staging, and check the status of the repository:

 ```bash
 git init